Respiratory therapists

 Education & Skills

 Data on higher education choices for Respiratory therapists from The Department of Education and Census Bureau.
-The most common major for Respiratory therapists is N/A but the most specialized major according to RCA in N/A were N/A.
+The most common major for Respiratory therapists is Health but the most specialized major according to RCA in 2024 were Science Technologies.

 Among the necessary skills for Respiratory therapists, Critical Thinking stands, but the revealed comparative advantage (RCA) shows that Respiratory therapists need more than the average amount of Science.